MicrosoftDocs/Advertising-docs/BingAds/bulk-service/product-ad-label.md

 ---
-title: "Product Ad Label"
+title: "Product Ad Label Record - Bulk" ms.service: bing-ads-bulk-service ms.topic: "article" ms.date: 11/01/2017
-ms.service: bing-ads-bulk-service
-ms.topic: "article"
-ms.date: 11/1/2017
 author: "eric-urban"
 ms.author: "eur"
+description: Describes the Product Ad Label fields in a Bulk file.
 dev_langs:
   - csharp
 ---
-# Product Ad Label
+# Product Ad Label Record - Bulk
 Defines an association record between a [Product Ad](../bulk-service/product-ad.md) and a [Label](../bulk-service/label.md) that can be uploaded and downloaded in a bulk file.
 To upload or download the product ad or label, use the [Product Ad](../bulk-service/product-ad.md) or [Label](../bulk-service/label.md) record.

 > [!NOTE]